 Consumer confidence in fully automated self-driving vehicles has risen slightly, although overall confidence remains low, according to the J.D.
 Power 2024 U.S. Mobility Confidence Index (MCI) Study.
-A

-The index score for consumer automated vehicle (AV) readiness increased 2 points to 39 (on a 100-point scale), after a two year decline, putting it where it was in 2022.
+The index score for consumer automated vehicle (AV) readiness increased 2 points to 39 (on a 100-point scale), after a two-year decline, putting it where it was in 2022.

 The pace with which consumers are accepting the technology remains relatively flat among the general population and safety continues to affect consumer confidence, the report found.